rvicedomini/strainberry-analyses/README.md

 Assembly and analysis scripts require the download of publicly available data that will be stored in the `resources` sub-directory.
 Therefore, it is assumed `snakemake` command to be executed from a computing node with internet access.

-In a cluster environment, it is however possible to run locally the jobs performing the download of the data from a frontend node (with internet access) and the rest of the computations on dedicated cluster nodes (without internet access).
-See [Cluster execution](#cluster-execution) section for more details.
+In a computing environment (*e.g.*, SLURM, SGE), it is however possible to run locally the jobs performing the download of the data from a frontend node (with internet access) and the rest of the computations on dedicated cluster nodes (without internet access).
+See "[Execution in a computing environment](#execution-in-a-computing-environment)" section for more details.

 #### Note on the Human Stool Microbiome dataset